AWSClassroom-com/kiro_on_aws/labs/lab1/README.md

 ### Step 11: Add an "EXPIRING SOON" badge

-Open the chat panel and send:
+Open a new session in the chat panel and send:

 ```
 On the food tracker page (src/routes/food-tracker.tsx), add an "EXPIRING SOON" badge to each food entry card.
 The badge should appear only when the entry's expirationDate is within the next 3 days (today through 3 days from now).
 The badge should be orange with white text, positioned in the top-right corner of the card.
 Handle the case where expirationDate is null gracefully (do not show the badge).
 Do not change any other behavior.